nicholassm/go-ean/README.md

       println(c2) // Prints 7
     }

-To check the validity of a string as EAN-8 or EAN-13 use `Valid`:
+To check the validity of a string as EAN-8, EAN-13 or UPC use `Valid`:

     println(ean.Valid("96385074")) // Prints true
     println(ean.Valid("abc"))      // Prints false